IngoHohmann/newlisp-matrix-client/README.md

     ; enter a room you have already joined
     (enter "#matrix:matrix.org")
-    ; in both cases the room will be the current room
+    ; in both cases the room will be the current room ; for enter to work with an alias, (my-rooms) needs to have been run

     ; send messages in the current room
     (message "test")